NeoVectorX/MicStreamer/Guide.md

 - Some antivirus software may flag the Mic Streamer Windows Receiver App on first launch.
 - This is a **false positive** due to the app’s custom, unsigned code.
 - You can safely **allow** or **whitelist** the app in your antivirus settings.
+- IF the app becomes popular, I will certainly get the code signed.